Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

-There are some similarities, but what are the differences in their ingredients, potential side effects, and daily and monthly costs?
+There are some similarities between these two products, but what are the differences in their ingredients, potential side effects, and daily and monthly costs?

-Also, covered ahead in this Balance of Nature and Nature’s Sustenance review, is a comparison of their pros and cons, consumer feedback, and a verdict on which one is better for you and why.
+Also, covered ahead in this Balance of Nature versus Substance Fruits and Greens review, is a comparison of their pros and cons, consumer feedback and ratings, and a verdict on which one is better for you and why.

-The company also makes 5 other products: Beetroot Boost, Colon Cleanse, Vitamin D3, Deep Dreams Sleep Aid, and Nature’s Fiber & Spices, a digestive wellness supplement that is very similar to Balance of Nature’s Fiber and Spice.
+The Substance brand also makes 6 other products: Subsistence Superfruit Fusion, Comfort Nature’s Relief, Deep Dreams Sleep Aid, Vitality Daily D3 Boost, Superfood Beetroot Boost, and Digestion Fiber & Spices, a digestive wellness supplement that is very similar to Balance of Nature’s Fiber and Spice.

 It comes in 2 containers, 1 for Fruits and 1 for Veggies, with 90 capsules in each.
 You take 6 a day for a month at the recommended dosage.

-Both Balance of Nature and Nature’s Sustenance say that their powdered whole food supplements are made in America, are non-GMO, gluten-free, and contain no added sugar, fillers, preservatives or synthetic additives.
+Both Balance of Nature and Substance say that their powdered whole food supplements are made in America, are non-GMO, gluten-free, and contain no added sugar, fillers, preservatives or synthetic additives.

 How do the specific ingredients in these fruit and vegetable capsules stack up in a direct comparison though?

-Here is the full 2023 ingredients list for Nature’s Sustenance Fruits & Greens from their website:
+Here’s the ingredients list for Sustenance Fruits and Greens from the Substance website:

-- Alfalfa Powder, Eleuthero Root Extract, Organic Oat Grass, Dandelion Greens Powder, Broccoli Extract, Spinach, Horse Chestnut, Lion’s Mane Mushroom, Reishi Mushroom, Asparagus Extract, Apple Fiber, Beet, Carrot, Tomato Extract, Garlic, Blueberry, Ginger, Chlorophyll, Barley Grass, Kale.
+- Proprietary Blend: Alfalfa Powder, Eleuthero Root Extract, Organic Oat Grass, Dandelion Greens Powder, Broccoli Extract, Spinach, Horse Chestnut, Reishi Mushroom, Asparagus Extract, Apple Fiber, Beet, Carrot, Tomato Extract, Garlic, Blueberry, Ginger, Chlorophyll, Barley Grass, Kale.

-- Other Ingredients: Vegetable Cellulose, Rice Flour, Magnesium Stearate, Microcrystalline Cellulose.
+- Other Ingredients: Vegetable Cellulose, Magnesium Stearate, Rice Flour.

 Balance of Nature Supplement Facts

-The business website for Balance of Nature lists the following ingredients for their Fruit and Veggies product:
+The business website for Balance of Nature lists the following ingredients for their Fruit & Veggies product:

 - Proprietary Whole Fruit Maintain Blend: Aloe Vera, Apple, Banana, Blueberry, Cherry, Cranberry, Grape, Grapefruit, Lemon, Mango, Orange, Papaya, Pineapple, Raspberry, Strawberry and Tomato.